dougbutner/web-4/README.md

  4. **Harmonic GeoSocial Systems**
 	 Reflecting lessons in nature into our systems to evolve socioeconomics,

 Each idea can be used separately or in tandem.
-Here we will propos
+This paper seeks to encourage you to involve any of these ideas into your current and future projects.

-Int he following sections, we will discuss these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.
+In the following sections, we will discuss solutions to these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.

 # Why we can't have Provable democracy on web 3